Assigning Multi-Robot Tasks to Multitasking Robots: Approach

 \subsection{Greedy Heuristic}

 We also propose an approximation method using a simple greedy heuristic.
 It chooses the task with the highest utility, and only converts TAMPiC with that single task into the corresponding weighted MAX-SAT problem and solves it.
-Then, it retrieves any implied constraints from the solution, and incorporates these constraints into future iterations as clauses with weight $\alpha$ which simply state the presence of these constraints.
+Then, it retrieves any implied constraints from the solution, and incorporates these constraints into future iterations as clauses with weight $\alpha$, which simply state the presence of these constraints.
 This process is repeated for each task, ordered from the highest utility to the lowest.
 Any tasks that were successfully fulfilled are fulfilled in the same way in the returned solution for the original problem.
 This method is referred to as STAMR-Greedy, or STAMR-G for short.
+While we discuss no theoretical properties of STAMR-G's, either on its running time or solution-optimality, empirical results show that it outperforms the baseline.